syrilster/DesignPatterns/DesignConcepts/SQLvsNoSQL/README.md

 **Reliability or ACID Compliancy (Atomicity, Consistency, Isolation, Durability):** The vast majority of relational databases are ACID compliant.
 So, when it comes to data reliability and safe guarantee of performing transactions, SQL databases are still the better bet.

 Most of the NoSQL solutions sacrifice ACID compliance for performance and scalability.

+## Reasons to use SQL database
+**Here are a few reasons to choose a SQL database:**

+* We need to ensure ACID compliance.
+ACID compliance reduces anomalies and protects the integrity of your database by prescribing exactly how transactions interact with the database.
+Generally, NoSQL databases sacrifice ACID compliance for scalability and processing speed, but for many e-commerce and financial applications, an ACID-compliant database remains the preferred option.
+* Your data is structured and unchanging.
+If your business is not experiencing massive growth that would require more servers and if you’re only working with data that’s consistent, then there may be no reason to use a system designed to support a variety of data types and high traffic volume.

+**Reasons to use NoSQL database**
+* When all the other components of our application are fast and seamless, NoSQL databases prevent data from being the bottleneck.
+Big data is contributing to a large success for NoSQL databases, mainly because it handles data differently than the traditional relational databases.
+A few popular examples of NoSQL databases are MongoDB, CouchDB, Cassandra, and HBase.

+* Storing large volumes of data that often have little to no structure.
+A NoSQL database sets no limits on the types of data we can store together and allows us to add different new types as the need changes.
+With document-based databases, you can store data in one place without having to define what “types” of data those are in advance.

+* Making the most of cloud computing and storage.
+Cloud-based storage is an excellent cost-saving solution but requires data to be easily spread across multiple servers to scale up.
+Using commodity (affordable, smaller) hardware on-site or in the cloud saves you the hassle of additional software, and NoSQL databases like Cassandra are designed to be scaled across multiple data centers out of the box without a lot of headaches.

+* Rapid development.
+NoSQL is extremely useful for rapid development as it doesn’t need to be prepped ahead of time.
+If you’re working on quick iterations of your system which require making frequent updates to the data structure without a lot of downtime between versions, a relational database will slow you down.